lvdongxu/lvdongxu_Hugo.github.io/content/publication/ISCAS23/index.md

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
-authors: Yuzhou Chen, Jinming Zhang, <b>Dongxu Lyu</b>, Xi Yu, Guanghui He
+authors: Yuzhou Chen, Jinming Zhang, Dongxu Lyu, Xi Yu, Guanghui He

 # Author notes (optional)
 author_notes: